grame-cncm/faustdoc/src/manual/faq.md

 }
 ```

 to therefore preserve the strict semantic, even if a non-strict `(cond) ? then : else` form is used to produce the result of the `select2` expression.

+ This can be helpful for [debugging purposes](https://faustdoc.grame.fr/manual/debugging/#debugging-at-runtime) like testing if there is no division by 0, or producing `INF` or `NaN` values.
+The [interp-tracer](https://github.com/grame-cncm/faust/tree/master-dev/tools/benchmark#interp-tracer) can be used for that by adding  the `-sts` option.

 So again remember that `select2` cannot be used to **avoid computing something**.
 For computations that need to avoid some values or ranges (like doing  `val/0` that would return `INF`, or `log` of a negative value that would return `NaN`), the solution is to use  `min` and  `max` to force the arguments to be in the correct domain of values.
 For example, to avoid division by 0, you can write `1/max(epsilon, x)`.